Guru-Asrith-N/picoCTF/cryptography.md

 if __name__ == '__main__':
     main()
 ```
 according to given data "a=0  b=1 ..... z=25 0=26 1=27 .....
 9=35  _=36 "

 got numbers after comparing with given key you will get flag
 ```
 flag : picoCTF{R0UND_N_R0UND_B6B25531}
 ```

 #### miniRSA

 opened the challenge
 downloaded the file using `wget https://jupiter.challenges.picoctf.org/static/ee7e2388b45f521b285334abb5a63771/ciphertext`
 opened the file using `cat ciphertext`
 the formula is given in primer for this ( `m^e mod n = c `)
 although it looks difficult , there is a small chance that `m^e <n`  in which case `m^e = c` . e is also very small which shows that the chance of this occuring is very high
 therefore `m = c^(1/e)`
 directly substituting the values will not give the answer as it will give shortened form
 searched in google about how to write a program for this but didn't get it
 finally read a writeup  'https://github.com/VermillionBird/CTF-Writeups/blob/master/2019/picoCTF/Cryptography/miniRSA/README.md' and got the program from there 'https://github.com/VermillionBird/CTF-Writeups/blob/master/Useful-Scripts/Cryptography/invpow.py'
-got the flag

 ```
 flag :
 ```